micmejia/bible-dump/NKJV/1 Samuel/1 Sam 7.md

 Now as Samuel was offering up the burnt offering, the Philistines drew near to battle against Israel.
 But the Lord thundered with a loud thunder upon the Philistines that day, and so confused them that they were overcome before Israel.

 ###### 11
-And the men of Israel went out of Mizpah and pursued the Philistines, and [^c]drove them back as far as below Beth Car.
+And the men of Israel went out of Mizpah and pursued the Philistines, and drove them back as far as below Beth Car.

 ###### 12
-Then Samuel took a stone and set _it_ up between Mizpah and Shen, and called its name [^d]Ebenezer, saying, "Thus far the Lord has helped us."
+Then Samuel took a stone and set _it_ up between Mizpah and Shen, and called its name Ebenezer, saying, "Thus far the Lord has helped us."

 ###### 13
 So the Philistines were subdued, and they did not come anymore into the territory of Israel.
 And the hand of the Lord was against the Philistines all the days of Samuel.